kiphenglim/fa21-cs124/docs/design.md

-  + these users both encountered difficulty with clicking on the checkbox when testing on the iPad, sometimes getting no result or accidentally clicking on the text (thus bringing up the keyboard). we could rectify this situation by wrapping the check input with a div that is slightly larger than the bounds of the check input and having the div trigger an onClick that also changes the state of the checkbox.
+  + these users both encountered difficulty with clicking on the checkbox when testing on the iPad, sometimes getting no result or accidentally clicking on the text (thus bringing up the keyboard).
+We rectified this situation by wrapping the check input with a div that is slightly larger than the bounds of the check input and having the div trigger an onClick that also changes the state of the checkbox.